kryshna/Arduino--Traffic-Light/README.md

 arduino

 steps;
-1.After cloning, open the file in arduino and insert the positive terminal  of led in A0,A1 and 12(or you can use any other input )and grount the negative terminals
+1.After cloning, open the file in arduino and insert the positive terminal  of led in A0,A1 and 12(or you can use any other input )and ground the negative terminals